Create Global Quick Actions

 High five!
 The new global action works as expected.

 Now that you’ve mastered the global action, let’s turn our attention to object-specific actions.
-In the next unit, you help D’Angelo improve the Salesforce app even more by implementing his second mobile use case.
+In the next unit, you help D’Angelo improve the Salesforce mobile app even more by implementing his second mobile use case.